• Skip to primary navigation

 Instructions

-1. Start potatoes in Microwave: Turn oven to 425*F. Wash the potatoes, then poke each one three times with a fork.
+1. Start potatoes in Microwave: Turn oven to 425ºF.
+Wash the potatoes, then poke holes in the potato with a fork.
+(I poke each potato 3 times.)
 Microwave the potatoes on high for 6 minutes.

-2. Finish potatoes in oven: Transfer the potatoes to the oven, and cook for 20 minutes, or until the skin feels crisp when a potato is squeezed.
-Remove from the oven and immediately cut a slice the top of the potato to let the steam escape.
-Squeeze from the ends to fluff up, and serve.
+2. Finish potatoes in oven: Transfer the potatoes to the oven.
+(I put them right on the oven rack).
+Bake for 20 minutes, or until the skin feels crisp when a potato is squeezed.
+Remove from the oven and immediately slice the top of the potato to let the steam escape.
+Squeeze from the ends to fluff up the inside a bit, and serve.

 • Prep Time: 1 minute